vdua/somerandomstuff/content/posts/custom_fonts_html5_form.md

 Even though the [official article](https://experienceleague.adobe.com/docs/experience-manager-65/forms/html5-forms/custom-profile.html?lang=en#create-the-profile-renderer-script) provides detailed instructions to create a custom profile, I am going to mention the exact changes needed for this demo to work.

 1. Navigate to CRXDE Lite.
 2. Create the following path under `content` : `somerandomstuff/html5`.
 Ensure the `jcr:primaryType` of each of the nodes is `sling:Folder` otherwise the next step will not work.
-And ofcourse, you can name this folders anything you like, I just needed some names for this guide.
+And of course, you can name this folders anything you like, I just needed some names for this guide.
 If you don't know how to create a path, there is a section in the end to demonstrate that
 3. Copy the node `default` present at `/content/xfaforms/profiles/` and paste it inside `/content/somerandomstuff/html5`.
 Rename it to `fontdemo`.
 Ensure the node `fontdemo` has the following properties.
 Except for `sling:resourceSuperType` you can change the value of any property as per your liking and ensure that `sling:resourceType` is a path to a `sling:Folder` under `/apps`

 | Property                |  Type  |                  Value                  |